raven0230/ctf-write-ups-2017/ITI-CTF 2017/Practice Game/Blue-Monday/README.md

 **Description:**

->Those who came before me lived through their vocations From the past until completion, they'll turn away no more And still I find it so hard to say what I need to say But I'm quite sure that you'll tell me just how I should feel today.
+>Those who came before me lived through their vocations From the past until completion, they'll turn away no more And still I find it so hard to say what I need to say But I'm quite sure that you'll tell me just how I should feel today. [blue_monday](blue_monday)

 ## Write-up